Commercial School Number 2 "Dr. Antonio Bermejo": Location

-The School of Commerce N°2 "Dr. Antonio Bermejo" is located in the historical site, Callao Avenue 628.
+The School of Commerce Number 2 "Dr. Antonio Bermejo" is located in the historical site, Callao Avenue 628.
 Its facade is one of the Monuments of the City of Buenos Aires, Argentina^{3}.
 The school has another entrance in Riobamba 623 – between Tucumán and Viamonte streets in the neighbourhood of Balbanera^{4}.

 History

 Historical context of its creation

 Domingo Faustino Sarmiento conceived of the elementary public school system to educate the population.
 Within this framework, he started to create schools of primary education for women.
 His project gave birth to the "Escuela Normal", whose principal objective was to train prospective Argentinian teachers under the Pestalozzi^{5} method of teaching, a German system that proposes passing from the concrete to the abstract, from the simple to the complex with gradual advances and well-defined objectives.

 The "Escuela Normal" gave women access to secondary education and to a profession linked to female work.
 This period of organization of the Argentine oligarchic regime, known in Argentine history as the Generation of the 80s can be described as a process of consolidation of the modern state in our country.
 Argentina joined the world market as a producer of raw materials and generated a strong foreign investment in the service sector (transport, expansion of the electrical grid, banking, etc.).

 The country would become, as referred to by various historians, as "the granary of the world"^{6} because of its high levels of global crops of wheat, corn, etc., and its exports of stock until the birth of the meat industry.
 In political terms, the country was undergoing a restricted democracy since there was civil liberty for everybody but political participation for a few.
 The increase in population with the arrival of massive immigration led to freedom of work, trade and property acquisition but it did not lead to political participation unless citizenship was adopted.
 Thus, the ruling class maintained the control of the native population while the president chose his successor.
 At the time, electoral fraud was used to keep power; besides, the Generation of the 80s utilised a mechanism of social control with the advent of hygienism, which affected the development of the Argentine system of education thanks to the 1420^{7} Law, a law that rapidly reduced the national illiteracy rates.